ianmiell/gitops-example/INSTALL.md

 ## Check it worked

 ```
-kubectl -n example-gitops deployment/example-gitops-deployment 8000:8000 &
+kubectl -n gitops-example deployment/gitops-example-deployment 8000:8000 &
 curl localhost:8080
 ```

 ## Kubernetes Cluster

-If you want to use the (optional) example-gitops-infra repository to set up a Kubernetes cluster in a GitOps manner, then instructions are below.
+If you want to use the (optional) gitops-example-infra repository to set up a Kubernetes cluster in a GitOps manner, then instructions are below.

 ### Branches